BIOS

 Janice Day

-Janice Day is a reporter with Hannah News Service Indiana, contributing to Indiana Legislative Insight, Indiana Education Insight and Indiana Gaming Insight.
+Janice is a reporter with Hannah News Service Indiana.
+She authors Indiana Transportation Insight, while contributing to Indiana Legislative Insight, Indiana Education Insight and Indiana Gaming Insight.
 Janice hails from Bloomington but has lived and worked in Indianapolis for more than eight years.
 She graduated with a M.A. in Applied Communication from Indiana University Indianapolis.

 Janice has experience in multiple professions, having served as public speaking faculty at IUI, an administrative and programmatic assistant at Richard M. Fairbanks School of Public Health, and external affairs content creator at Herron School of Art + Design.
 Transitioning to legislative journalism has allowed Janice to further explore two of her passions: writing and research.